 'I'm friendly with everybody but I don't make chums out of people.'
-Ann they're not people who would invite each other.'
+Ann 'The people who live here are people who you say hello to and they say hello to you, but they're not people who would invite each other.'
 Celine